Joe Robbie: Early life

 Robbie was raised in Sisseton, South Dakota, the second of five children.
-His father was a Lebanese immigrant and restaurant manager; his mother was a baker and the daughter of Irish immigrants.
+His father was a Lebanese immigrant and restaurant manager and his mother was a baker and the daughter of Irish immigrants.
 He was raised Catholic.

 At 14 years old, Robbie was the sportswriter for his local newspaper, The People's Press.
 In 1934, during the Great Depression, Robbie dropped out of high school to work as a lumberjack for the Civilian Conservation Corps in the Black Hills, sending $25 of his $30 monthly earnings home to his family.
 After completing his high school education in 1936, Robbie enrolled at Northern State Teachers College on a debating scholarship.
 After three years, he transferred to the University of South Dakota.
 Robbie met his future wife, Elizabeth, while he was a senior at the school and she was a freshman.
 The couple were married two years later.

 Robbie enlisted in the Navy on the day after the Japanese attack on Pearl Harbor.
 Robbie saw substantial action in the Pacific theater and was awarded a Bronze Star for his service.
 After his discharge, he used the G.I.
 Bill to return to University of South Dakota School of Law as a law student.